Your stay at the Women’s - Parkville

 Please show staff your current Medicare card, plus any other concession cards, e.g. pension or health care card, DVA card, Safety Net entitlement card from your local pharmacy.

 Any patient admitted to hospital may have a risk of getting an infection, either through invasive procedures or because of their illness.
 Hospital staff employ many strategies to reduce this risk.
 Patients and visitors also have a role in preventing infection in hospitals.
 The best way to prevent infection is to perform ‘hand hygiene’.
-You can clean your hands with soap and water if they are dirty or soiled or use an alcohol-based hand rub on visibly clean hands.
+You can clean your hands with soap and water if they are dirty or use an alcohol-based hand rub on visibly clean hands.

 Clean your hands: